meichsteadt/inequalThoughts/README.md

 ## Technologies Used

-_This webpage was made using HTML, CSS, Typings.JS ,and Javascript._
+_This webpage was made using HTML, CSS, Typings.JS, Sass, Ruby, and SQL._

 ### License

-Copyright (c) 2017 _Matt Eichsteadt_
+Copyright (c) 2016 _Matt Eichsteadt_

 *Licensed under the GPL License*